 Fait la Force Brewing

-Fait la Force Brewing, situated in Wedgewood-Houston, appeals to all types of craft beer drinkers.
+Fait la Force Brewing appeals to all types of craft beer drinkers.
 Whether you’re looking for a new hangout spot with friends or want to enjoy a beer solo, this brewery is a must-try.
 Have kids?
 Bring them!
-This kid-friendly space features a small menu of delicious pizzas from its neighbors at IL Forno—you can bring your own food too.
+This kid-friendly space features a small menu of bites and pizzas from its neighbors at IL Forno.
 Pets are welcome on the deck.

 Neighborhood: Wedgewood-Houston